STUDY FARM MANAGEMENT

-Business goals; factors involved in business assessment;Considering factors affecting your business; Drawing conslusions
+Business goals; factors involved in business assessment;Considering factors affecting your business; Drawing conclusions

 4. Viability Analysis

-Assessing profit; Risk analysis and managing risk; Standards; Cost efficiency; Cost of production; Quality and quantity standards; Financial records; The bookkeeping process; End of period accounting;Cash flow; Example budget; Sensitivty analysis
+Assessing profit; Risk analysis and managing risk; Standards; Cost efficiency; Cost of production; Quality and quantity standards; Financial records; The bookkeeping process; End of period accounting;Cash flow; Example budget; Sensitivity analysis

 5. Management Strategies

-Organising the workplace; Scheduling; Production systems; Sytem variables; Animal production systems;Lot feeding; Cropping systems;Polyculture; Office systems; Computers;Business diversification; Value adding
+Organising the workplace; Scheduling; Production systems; System variables; Animal production systems;Lot feeding; Cropping systems;Polyculture; Office systems; Computers;Business diversification; Value adding

 6. Human Resources

-Supervision; Oganisational structures; Leadership; Workplace changes; Interviewing, recruitment and staff induction; Giving instructions; Manageing human resources; Wrok scheduling; Occupational Health and safety; Duty of care;
+Supervision; Oganisational structures; Leadership; Workplace changes; Interviewing, recruitment and staff induction; Giving instructions; Managing human resources; Work scheduling; Occupational Health and safety; Duty of care;

 Protective equipment; Dealing with chemicals; Handling tools and equipment; Safety auditing